Black Catholic Movement: Growth (1969–1971)

 Even as these new changes swept through the emerging "Black Catholic Church", so too did the backlash and general unease with which many Black Catholics held their faith.
 As they embraced a more robust Black nationalism, it often clashed with all they knew Catholicism to represent.
 This sentiment was not limited to laypeople nor did was it contradicted by White reactions to the movement/revolution, as many dioceses, religious orders, parishes, and lay groups reacted negatively to both the Civil Rights and Black Power movements on the whole.

 In 1970, the National Black Catholic Lay Caucus (NBCLC, or NBLCC) was founded.
-It partnered with the NBCCC, NBSC, NBCSA, and NOBC in combating the marginalization of Blacks.
+It partnered with the NBCCC, NBSC, NBCSA, and NOBC in combating the marginalization of African Americans.
 At their first meeting in August of that year, they drafted a resolution echoing the demands of the inaugural NBCCC meeting two years prior.
 In addition, they added new demands, such as four Black bishops, greater lay and youth decision-making power, and "hierarchical support in developing an African-American liturgy".
+The same year, the NOBC was allotted only 30% of their requested funding for 1970 by the United States Conference of Catholic Bishops (USCCB); they rejected the low funding.

-In summer 1971, the NBCLC staged a sit-in at the Josephites' headquarters, demanding similar changes.
+The NOBC also accused the hierarchy of paternalism in their dealing with African Americans, while also proposing plans to support Black Catholic schools, Black Catholic students in white Catholic schools and blueprints for a Black Catholic seminary at the Interdenominational Theological Center in Atlanta.
+In the summer of 1971, the NBCLC staged a sit-in at the Josephites' headquarters, demanding similar changes as described by the Lay Caucus in 1970.